raminmohammadi/MLOps/Labs/Data_Storage_Warehouse_Labs/Lab3/README.md

 - Create and use User-Defined Functions.
 - Apply window functions for analytics.

----

-This is the final version without Step 6.
-You can now upload this to GitHub as a structured lab.
-Let me know if there are any additional tweaks you'd like!
+This lab is now fully tailored to your uploaded dataset.
+Let me know if you need further adjustments!